all-of-us/raw-data-repository/rest-api/README.md

 dev_appserver.py .
 '''

-### Running the tests
-Make sure that the dev_appserver is running.

-Run
-'''Shell
-test/run_tests.sh $sdk_dir
-'''

-If you want to be super slick, and have the tests run every time you change a source file, you can do this.

-(You will have to install ack-grep and entr if you haven't already.)

-'''Shell
-until ack-grep -f --python | entr -r test/run_tests.sh $sdk_dir unit;do sleep 1; done
-'''

 ### Configuring your instance

 When the instance comes up for the first time, it will check for the existance